Linda Thelma: Life

 Her real name was Ermelinda Spinelli, and her biographers have established that she was born in 1884, although the information is contradictory.
 It is also not known for certain where she was born—she could have been Argentine or Italian.
 At the age of six, she made her debut as a singer ("tonadillera") in Buenos Aires in 1890.

 In 1904, she began working as an actress in the prestigious company of Jerónimo Podestá, and later also joined the companies of Guillermo Battaglia and Atilio Supparo.

-Little by little, she began to stand out as a singer of folk songs and tangos.
-She made her debut as a singer in 1909, at the Roma Theater in Buenos Aires.
-In an interview, she herself describes the tango scene during those early years:
+She gradually gained recognition as a performer of folk songs and tangos, making her singing debut in 1909 at the Roma Theater in Buenos Aires.
+In an interview, she described the tango scene during those formative years:

 In that theater, decent texts were not accepted, nor ladies who wanted to pass as such.

 Her success as a tango singer was immediate, at a time when tango still did not have mass exposure and was questioned for its morality and social origin.
 In 1919, she was on the cover of the magazine Mundo Argentino.
 On stage, she wore gaucho attire with spurs and patent leather boots.

 She toured Latin America and Europe, singing in Spain and Paris, where she performed at the Moulin Rouge.
-There she met Francisco Canaro, who offered him a spot as a singer in his orchestra.
-With Canaro's orchestra, he performed in New York.
+There she met Francisco Canaro, who offered her a spot as a singer in his orchestra.
+With Canaro's orchestra, she performed in New York.

 In 1929, she met the President of Peru, Augusto Leguía, with whom she began a romantic relationship, settling in Lima and leaving acting behind.
 But in 1930, there was a military coup that overthrew Leguía and ordered Linda's deportation.

-After that, he had some sporadic appearances until 1934.
+After that, she had some sporadic appearances until 1934.

 On July 23, 1939, she died at Rawson Hospital and was buried in the actors’ pantheon at the Chacarita Cemetery.

 Linda Thelma's lacquered rubber record (Buenos Aires 1908).